preeve9534/pdjr-skplugin-devantech/README.md

 This value is optional and defaults to the empty string.

-The __deviceid__ property value specifies what type of physical device is being used by providing a device identifier which is typically the Devantech model code.
+The __deviceid__ property value specifies what type of physical device is being used to implement this module by providing a device identifier (see Devantech model code.
 This value is required and has no default.